gsingh100/mygithub/README.md

 Hi,

-It is fun to learn Github
+It is fun to learn Github.